 - Usage searches that return more than 100 results are too large to be processed in the Wowza Video user interface.
 Instead, you'll be prompted to download the results in a .csv file.

 The Stream Processing tab displays a table with a row for every live stream and transcoder that was processed by Wowza Video during the selected time frame.
 Depending on the type of subscription you have, you can see transcoded and/or passthrough stream processing time tables.
-Each table shows the Billing Mode (pay as you go or 24x7) and how long each stream or transcoder was processed (Time).
+Each table shows the Billing Mode (a single event or 24x7 channel) and how long each stream or transcoder was processed (Time).
 The total processing time for all streams or transcoders in the time frame appears at the bottom of each table.

 The Bandwidth tab shows how much CDN usage and egress that live streams and transcoders have accrued in your account during the selected time frame.